GWCustom/bfabric-web-app-template/README.md

 Ensure the file is saved in the specified path and accessible by the application.

-If you encounter any issues, please refer to the [bfabricPy documentation](https://fgcz.github.io/bfabricPy/) for further guidance.
+As mentioned above, if you encounter any issues, please refer to the [bfabricPy documentation](https://fgcz.github.io/bfabricPy/) for further guidance.

 ### 5. Run the Application